 For people who prefer a handy shortcut, or for Chromebook users who want something that kind of feels like a dedicated email client, Google has released an Inbox by Gmail app into the Chrome Web Store.

 The web app serves as a glorified bookmark, but once opened in its own dedicated window, it could pass for something more.
 Read More

 The Chrome Web Store may not be the first place you hit up in your search for Android apps, but that doesn't mean it isn't there to help you out.
 Google's centralized location for all things Chrome - apps, extensions, themes - now has a label that marks whenever something you're looking at is also available for Android.
 If you click the corresponding hyperlink, it will shoot you straight out to the correct Play Store page.

 Not only that, you can now search the entire store using a global Android filter.
 When you land on the site, just head to the top and bring the drop-down menu to "For Android."
 Read More

 Through a steady stream of updates, AllCast has evolved into something far more than the Chromecast streaming app it began as.
 Now developer Koushik Dutta has released a receiver app into the Chrome Web Store that enables the Android app to cast content straight to your web browser.
 Read More

 As a Chromebook owner, I've waited a long time for Google to roll out a section in the Chrome Web Store dedicated to packaged apps.
 It didn't fundamentally bother me that many of the previous "apps" were just glorified bookmarks, I simply chose not to install them and desperately wanted a way to find the apps that were intended to run outside of a browser window.
 Today, Google has finally answered my prayers (yes, I pray to Google, don't you?), but the addition of the "For Your Desktop" section is just the beginning.
+The Chrome developers also have plans to port Chrome apps to Android someday.
 Read More